A Complete Active Space Self-Consistent Field approach for molecules in QED environments: Results

 \subsection{Dissociation of the N$_2$ ground state}

 The homolytic dissociation curve of N$_2$ is a typical test case for investigating the behavior of multireference methods.
 For this system, the active space contains the six valence electrons inside the six p orbitals, i.e., CAS(6,6).
 The calculations were performed using a Dunning's cc-pVDZ basis~\cite{dunning1989gaussian}, light-matter coupling $\lambda= 0.03$ a.u., cavity frequency $\omega=0.5$ eV, and the field polarization along the $z$ axis, coincident with the main molecular axis.
 All the QED calculations are performed including a single photonic state.
+To check the potential effect of a higher number of photons in the photonic Fock space, the calculations were repeated including up to three photonic states, but no relevant difference was observed (see Fig.~S1 in the Supporting Information).
 The potential energy curve has been computed over 32 steps from $0.75$ to $8.50${\AA}.
 In Fig.~\ref{fig:figure3}a, the potential energy curve computed at the QED-CASSCF level is compared against QED-CASCI and QED-CCSD.